 The town considered her weird, they judged her when she fell in love with the construction worker Homer, but couldn’t even imagine that she could have murdered him when her house started to smell badly.

 Have no time to read the book but still need that essay?
-Our skilled writers are ready to provide you with a professional writing help anytime.
+Our skilled writers are ready to provide you with a professional "write my essay" help anytime.

 Through this book Faulkner demonstrates that in the world there are people who do unpleasant things to change history, and those who would do everything to avoid things that are unpleasant.
 Faulkner’s characters are divided into two categories: those who want to avoid dealing with Emily at all costs (Colonel Sartoris who exempts the weird lady from taxes, the pharmacist who doesn’t ask Emily what she will use the arsenic for, or the new mayor Judge Stevens who sends four men to quietly sprinkle lime around her cellar and yard to eradicate the smell) and those who want to find excuses to worship her.